 4 Ways to Max Out Your Free Time

-In the subway?
+Your Commute: In the subway?
 Read wedding magazines or go over your lists.
 On the train or a bus?
-Use a laptop or Blackberry to email or surf the web wirelessly or, if it's not too loud, make a few quick check-in phone calls with vendors before their day gets too busy.
+Use the time to email or, if it's not too loud, make a few quick check-in phone calls with vendors before their day gets too busy.
 Driving?
 Use the voice notes feature on your cell phone to record any sudden bursts of inspiration.
-No matter how you commute, use your iPod or CD player to preview potential ceremony or first dance tunes -- you'd feel lazy sitting around your house doing it, but if you're stuck in traffic, why not crank up Pachelbel's Canon in D?
+No matter how you commute, load your potential playlist on your phone to preview potential ceremony or first dance tunes—you'd feel lazy sitting around your house doing it, but if you're stuck in traffic, why not crank up Pachelbel's Canon in D?

-Making Dinner Whether you're waiting for the oven to preheat or unwinding while your fiance does the work, use the time in between prep work and mealtime to hop online.
+Making Dinner: Whether you're waiting for the oven to preheat or unwinding while your fiance does the work, use the time in between prep work and mealtime to hop online.
 A watched pot never boils anyway, right?
-Hit the message boards, Real Weddings, or gown search on TheKnot.com and make that spare 5 or 10 minutes count.
+Make that spare 5 or 10 minutes count.

 3 Things to Watch Out For

-If you're asking your coworkers for a bit of wedding advice -- even something simple like, "Do you like periwinkle better than peach?" -- make sure they're on your invite list.
+Limit Your Sources: If you're asking your coworkers for a bit of wedding advice—even something simple like, "Do you like periwinkle better than peach?"—make sure they're on your invite list.
 The more a work pal feels involved in your wedding, the more she'll feel snubbed when that big square envelope doesn't arrive.
 The exception: if you've already made it clear your guest list is going to be limited, or if you're all extremely close.

-Get Your Apology Accepted You're running late handing in an update on a project, your boss comes over to check on you, and -- uh-oh -- you're on TheKnot.com message boards.
+Get Your Apology Accepted: You're running late handing in an update on a project, your boss comes over to check on you, and—uh-oh—you're on TheKnot.com.
 How do you deal?
 First, fess up.
 In this case, honesty is the best policy.
 Tell her the project's actual status, and say that you just needed a minute to clear your head before plunging back into your work.
 Then try not to let it happen again.
 If you arouse your superior's suspicions, you'll be monitored that much more closely.